+$S_0(0) = 4 \times 10^4$ , $E_0(0) = 4 \times 10^2$ , $I_0(0) = 2.04 \times 10^3$ , $V_0(0) = 0$ , and data fitting gives $E_1(0) = 2.9 \times 10^4$ , $I_1(0) = 2 \times 10^4$ .

+Using model (3.1), we simulate the data from 2006 to 2010 and predict the trend of human rabies infection in Guangdong Province.
+Fig. 3.2 shows that the simulation of our model with reasonable parameters values provides a good match to the data on infected human rabies cases in Guangdong Province from 2006 to 2010.
+With the current control measures, our model predicts that the human rabies infection cases would continue decreasing in the next a couple of years and then may increase slightly afterward.
+With the simulated parameter values, we estimate that $R_0 = 1.65$ .
+Thus, human rabies will persist in Guangdong Province under the current control and prevention measures.
+If we fix all parameters except l (the rate at which domestic dogs are abandoned) and $\epsilon$ (the rate rabid domestic dogs become stray dogs), the basic reproduction number $R_0$ increases as l and $\epsilon$ increase.
+Fig. 3.3(a) and (b)
-If we fix all parameters except l (the rate at which domestic dogs are abandoned) and ε (the rate rabid domestic dogs become stray dogs), the basic reproduction number R_0 increases as l and ε increase.
-Fig. 3.3(a)(b) represents the relationship between R_0 and the quantity of stray dogs.
-We can see that the influence of parameter ε on the basic reproduction number R_0 is greater than that of parameter l, thus culling domestic infected dogs at the right time can effectively decrease R_0 .
-From Fig. 3.3(c)(d), we can also see that culling stray dog population (increasing c) can reduce R_0 .
-Moreover, in order to control rabies, the larger ε is, the more important it is to target culling stray dogs.

-Though both vaccinating susceptible dogs and culling stray dogs are effective control measures, comparing Fig. 3.4(a) and (b), we find that R_0 can become less than one if vaccination rate ν is greater than 50% but cannot become less than one even though the culling rate is 100%.
+Fig. 3.3.
+Plots of $R_0$ in terms of (a) l (abandoned rate of domestic dogs), (b) $\epsilon$ (transfer rate from rabid dogs to stray dogs), (c) l and c (culling rate of stray dogs), and (d) $\epsilon$ and $\epsilon$ represents the relationship between $R_0$ and the quantity of stray dogs.
+We can see that the influence of parameter $\epsilon$ on the basic reproduction number $R_0$ is greater than that of parameter l, thus culling domestic infected dogs at the right time can effectively decrease $R_0$ .
+From Fig. 3.3(c) and (d), we can also see that culling stray dog population (increasing c) can reduce $R_0$ .
+Moreover, in order to control rabies, the larger $\epsilon$ is, the more important it is to target culling stray dogs.
+Though both vaccinating susceptible dogs and culling stray dogs are effective control measures, comparing Fig. 3.4(a) and (b), we find that $R_0$ can become less than one if vaccination rate $\nu$ is greater than 50% but cannot become less than one even though the culling rate is 100%.
 Thus, culling stray dogs alone is not a good control measure while vaccination is a more effective one.
-Fig. 3.4(c)(d) depicts the plots of R_0 in terms of (ν, c) and (ν, ε) , respectively.
+Fig. 3.4(c) and (d) depicts the plots of $R_0$ in terms of $(\nu, c)$ and $(\nu, \epsilon)$ , respectively.
 We can see that increasing the vaccination rate and the culling rate of rabid domestic dogs are more effective than increasing the vaccination rate and the culling rate of stray dogs.
 Therefore, culling of infected dogs and vaccination are most important and effective means to control rabies infection.

-Figure 3.3: Plots of R_0 in terms of (a) l (abandoned rate of domestic dogs), (b) ε (transfer rate from rabid dogs to stray dogs), (c) l and c (culling rate of stray dogs), and (d) ε and c..
+From Fig. 3.5(a), we can see that the acute infection in humans in Guangdong Province would be reduced evidently through the decrease of the stray dog population.
+Moreover, reducing the transfer from infected domestic dogs to stray dogs is more effective than decreasing domestic dogs that are abandoned.
+According to WHO, as long as victims bitten by animals receive proper PEP timely, human rabies can be prevented [98].
+Fig. 3.5(c) indicates that the rabies infection rate can be reduced with the increase of using PEP.
+Thus, publicity and education on the risk and prevention of rabies is necessary and important to control the epidemic and should be strengthen in endemic areas, especially in rural areas.